flypup/duel-of-the-devs/README.md

 ** Controls **

-* Move using WASD/Arrows, gamepad L stick or touch the left side of the screen
+* Move using WASD/Arrows, gamepad L stick or if you're playing on a touch device, use the virtual L stick
 * Push/Pull/Punch using ...
 TBD
 * Shadow Clone ...
 TBD